dfigus/hassio-addons-beta/README.md

  separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

+- [Open an issue for the add-on: Solarflow Control][solarflow-control-issue]
 - [Open an issue for the add-on: TVHeadend][tvheadend-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]